 (c) Julia Wesely

 Described as “a consummate musician” (Naples Daily News) with “a divine sound... exquisitely sculpted” (The Prague Post), Canadian violist Sarah McElravy leads an exceptional and multifaceted career as a chamber musician, soloist and pedagogue.

-She has performed chamber music in such prestigious venues as the Vienna Musikverein, Carnegie Hall, the Kennedy Center, Suntory Hall and Schloss Elmau; taken part in the Prague Spring Festival, La Jolla SummerFest, Oslo Chamber Music Festival, Caramoor Festival, Sion Festival and the Kronberg Festival; and with internationally recognised artists such as Vilde Frang, Janine Jansen, Denis Kozhukhin, Itamar Golan, Andreas Ottensamer, Mischa Maisky, Nicolas Altstaedt, Boris Andrianov and Daniel Müller-Schott.
+She frequently performs in prestigious venues such as the Vienna Musikverein, Carnegie Hall, the Kennedy Center, and Suntory Hall, and has participated in renowned festivals like the Prague Spring Festival, La Jolla SummerFest, Oslo Chamber Music Festival, Kronberg Academy, and the Beethoven Festival.
+Collaborations have included artists such as Vilde Frang, Janine Jansen, Denis Kozhukhin, Itamar Golan, Andreas Ottensamer, Mischa Maisky, Nicolas Altstaedt, and Daniel Müller-Schott.

-Sarah McElravy plays on a 1791 Ferdinando Gagliano violin and a 1785 Lorenzo Storioni viola on loan to her courtesy of the Dkfm.
+Sarah McElravy plays on a 1791 Ferdinando Gagliano violin and a 1785 Lorenzo Storioni viola, generously on loan courtesy of the Dkfm.
 Angelika Prokopp Privatstiftung in Vienna.

+(c) Julia Wesely